PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 by adding and updating the metadata translations associated with datasets objects including tables, columns and measures.
-However, there are several scenarios in which Translations Builder will actually create new tables in a dataset to implement various aspects of building multi-language reports.
+However, there are several scenarios in which Translations Builder will actually create new tables in a dataset to implement strategies to handle various aspects of building multi-language reports.

 When you open a PBIX project in Power BI Desktop, the dataset definition from inside the PBIX file is loaded into memory in a local session of